PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/variant callers/index.rst

    :maxdepth: 1
    :caption: Contents:

-   gatk4_variantcaller
+   gatk4_germlinevariantcaller
    strelkagermlinevariantcaller
-   vardictvariantcaller
+   vardictgermlinevariantcaller

-*This page was auto-generated on 26/07/2019.
+*This page was auto-generated on 29/07/2019.
 Please do not directly alter the contents of this page.*